Four Steps for Using Videoconferencing Technology for Parole Decision-Making

 ...

-community supervision outcomes and public safety.
-Before joining the CSG Justice Center, she was the director of research and innovation at the Suffolk County Sheriff’s Department (SCSD) in Boston, Massachusetts, where she oversaw the development, management, and measurement of SCSD policy innovation and programmatic strategy.
-Prior to SCSD, she worked as the director of evaluation and learning at Roca Inc., a Massachusetts-based nonprofit organization.
-Laura began her justice policy career in the Boston Police Commissioner’s Office of Research and Development, where she coordinated and managed the City of Boston’s federal Second Chance Act Adult Reentry Demonstration Project grant-related programming.
+be easy for decision-makers across the country to use that data to make informed decisions that advance public safety, equity, and fairness.
+Before joining the CSG Justice Center, Laura was the director of research and innovation at the Suffolk County Sheriff’s Department in Boston, Massachusetts.
+Prior to that, she worked in the Boston (MA) Police Commissioner’s Office of Research and Development.
 Laura holds a BA in sociology from Bates College, an MA in criminology from the University of Pennsylvania, and a PhD in criminology and justice policy from Northeastern University.

 Read More